* If you encounter menus do not work upon clicking, delete your browser’s cache.

 JFE Organizer: Song Ho-jin, Postech

-NAE Co-organizer: Alvin Loke, Qualcomm
+NAE Co-organizer: Alvin Loke, TSMC

 The course demystifies recent advances in 5G wireless circuit technologies covering transceivers, PLL, Filter, MIMO beam forming, as well as system architectures and applications.

 Many mobile communication operators including NTT DOCOMO plan to launch 5G commercial services in 2019 or 2020, and it is important to identify reality of 5G in industries.
 In this presentation, DOCOMO’s views on reality of 5G in terms of time plan, NW migration scenarios, spectrum deployment scenarios, performance, etc. And, updates on DOCOMO’s 5G trial activities with variety of vertical industry players to create 5G applications will be presented, also.
 Finally, our views on further evolution of 5G will be presented.

 Mr. Takehiro Nakamura joined NTT Laboratories in 1990.
 He is now SVP and General Manager of the 5G Laboratories in NTT DOCOMO, Inc.

 Mr. Nakamura has been engaged in the standardization activities for the W-CDMA, HSPA, LTE/LTE-Advanced and 5G at ARIB in Japan since 1997.
 He has been the Acting Chairman of Strategy & Planning Committee of 5G Mobile Communications Promotion Forum(5GMF) in Japan since October 2014.